-The financial statements include the consolidated accounts of The Chefs' Warehouse, Inc. (the "Company") and its direct and indirect wholly-owned subsidiaries.
+The financial statements include the condensed consolidated accounts of The Chefs' Warehouse, Inc. (the "Company") and its direct and indirect wholly owned subsidiaries.
 The Company's quarterly periods end on the thirteenth Friday of each quarter.
 Every six to seven years the Company will add a fourteenth week to its fourth quarter to more closely align its year end to the calendar year.
 The Company operates in one segment, food product distribution.
-The Company's customer base consists primarily of menu-driven independent restaurants, fine dining establishments, country clubs, hotels, caterers, patisseries, culinary schools and specialty food stores.
+The Company's customer base consists primarily of menu-driven independent restaurants, fine dining establishments, country clubs, hotels, caterers, patisseries, bakeries, chocolatiers, cruise lines, casinos, culinary schools, specialty food stores and, in the case of the Company's Allen Brothers 1893, LLC, ("Allen Brothers") subsidiary, individual customers.